benstratton6/quantumResources/linearAlgebra/mathematicalPleminaries7_Linear_Maps.md

 \begin{equation}
 \textrm{Im}L = \mathbb{F}^{m},
 \end{equation}
-meaning the map can output possible vectors in the output space.
+meaning the map can output all possible vectors in the output space.

 :::
 :::{tab-item} Injective